January 13, 2023 •David Blauzvern

 Seeking Complete Exit

-Owners that want to cash out and not look back should give serious consideration to a strategic sale.
+Owners who are ready to leave their businesses and want an up-front cash payout, should give serious consideration to a strategic sale.
 This option likely represents the cleanest of breaks – free of continuing management duties and most other ongoing entanglements.
 Post-sale, the acquiring company is clearly in charge.

 Of course, a third-party sale is subject to capital gains taxes, so a premium valuation can take on outsized importance.

 When a company's shareholders seek to pare back their day-to-day involvement and diversifying their personal portfolios, a PE or ESOP sale may be right option.
 Both can provide a partial liquidity event with potential upside.
 Ongoing “skin in the game” takes the form of rolled equity in a PE sale and retained stock and/or stock warrants in an employee stock ownership plan transaction.

 Businesses seeking an infusion of outside talent could be well-served by a PE buyer.
 These firms often specialize in industry-specific transactions and provide operational know-how and human capital to scale their portfolio companies.
 The common trade-off is a loss of independence for the acquired company.
 While selling shareholders may play a role in the restructured entity, day-to-day control is generally assumed by the PE firm.